 Modest-sized, tender and deeply beefy, chicken fried steak wins a blue ribbon.
 I rank it right up with the best of Texas and Clanton’s on old Route 66.
 Expert cooking encases it in a golden crust that stays crisp even under a torrent of peppery cream gravy.
 Have tater tots on the side, and you will enjoy an Ozark breakfast to remember.
 That same good gravy adorns a basic “large biscuit and gravy” breakfast.
 The biscuit itself (also available in a smaller version) boasts a tender, fragile crust.
 Fork it up by the piece and push through the gravy or dip it in the yolk of a fried egg.
 Better yet: Order what the menu bills as a Haystack: that’s the biscuit covered with hash browns, eggs, gravy, and melting orange cheese.

 Consider the Hungry Man Breakfast.
 No single element is huge.
 It comes with only a “medium” plate-size pancake.
 But in this case, the pancake merely accompanies a grand meal that includes biscuits and gravy, chunky American-fried potatoes, three eggs, and a seriously oinky trio of bone-in ham, bacon, and sausage patties.

 Yes, It’s a Roadfood Gem

 Are you are a fan of good, old-fashioned, Roadfood town cafes?
 Do you treasure excellent regional food eaten alongside a clientele of locals?
 If so, take Highway 62 (aka U.S. Route 412) through northern Arkansas and stop at Brenda’s in Mountain Home.
-It’s a true and happy Ozark experience to remember: sweet Ozark eats, indeed.
+It’s a true country experience to remember: sweet Ozark eats, indeed.

 Directions & Hours